Matt Shakman

-Matt Shakman is an American film, television, and theatre director, and former child actor.
-He produced and directed WandaVision and has directed episodes of The Great, It's Always Sunny in Philadelphia, Fargo and Game of Thrones.
-He is the artistic director of the Geffen Playhouse in Los Angeles, California.
+Matt Shakman (born August 8, 1975) is an American director and former child actor.
+He is best known for directing the MCU miniseries WandaVision (2021) and the film The Fantastic Four: First Steps (2025).
+He has also directed episodes of The Great, It's Always Sunny in Philadelphia, Fargo and Game of Thrones.
+He was the artistic director of the Geffen Playhouse in Los Angeles, California from 2017 to 2023.

 Early life

 Shakman was born and raised in Ventura, California.
 His Jewish father and Catholic mother maintained a "relatively secular household", their interfaith marriage being a source of conflict with Shakman's Jewish paternal grandmother.
 After acting as a child, starting with commercials and landing a series regular role on Just the Ten of Us, he stepped away to attend The Thacher School in Ojai.

-Shakman went on to attend Yale University where he graduated with an art history and theater double major.
+Shakman went on to attend Yale University where he graduated with an art history and theater double major and was a member of Skull and Bones.
 It was at Yale where Shakman became interested in theatre, going on to direct a number of stage productions.

 After university, Shakman lived in New York City for several years before permanently moving to Los Angeles.
 He married Maggie Malone in 2012.
 In 2016, they had a daughter named Maisie.